neuroinformatics-unit/gsoc/NeuroInformation Support for kalman filters in movement  Deborshi Kashyap.md

 <h3> Availability: </h3>

-  I have commitments during the GSoC work time.
-I have exams in June and December.
+ I have commitments during the GSoC work period.
+I have one-day exams in June and December, time-table is not yet scheduled.